Random lattice triangulations: Structure and algorithms: Future work

-\section{Future Work}
+\section{Future work}

-Our results suggest a number of immediate open questions. \begin{enumerate} \item Can the spatial mixing property (Theorem~\ref{thm:zero}) and the polynomial mixing time bound (Theorem~\ref{thm:one}) be extended to the entire regime $\lambda<1$?
+Our results suggest a number of immediate open questions. \begin{longlist}[(1)] \item[(1)] Can the spatial mixing property (Theorem~\ref{thm:zero}) and the polynomial mixing time bound (Theorem~\ref{thm:one}) be extended to the entire regime $\lambda<1$?
 This would in particular complete the verification of part~(a) of Conjecture~\ref{conj:mt}.
-These questions, which are related, are likely to require a deeper investigation of the geometry of triangulations along the lines begun in Section~\ref{sec:equilibrium}. \item Can the stronger exponential lower bound on mixing time in part~(b) of Conjecture~\ref{conj:mt} be proved in the regime $\lambda>1$?
-This will require the use of more sophisticated rigid triangulations than the ``herringbone" structures used in Section~\ref{sec:lowerB}. \item The unweighted case $\lambda=1$ seems particularly challenging, as our results strongly suggest that it corresponds to a ``phase transition."
-We conjecture that the spatial and temporal mixing properties here are likely to be very delicate. \item In the ``super-critical" regime $\lambda>1$, the model appears to exhibit various ``phases" according to the direction of alignment of the edges.
-It would be interesting to describe these phases and their contributions to the equilibrium distribution. \end{enumerate}
+These questions, which are related, are likely to require a deeper investigation of the geometry of triangulations along the lines begun in Section~\ref {sec:equilibrium}. \item[(2)] Can the stronger exponential lower bound on mixing time in part~(b) of Conjecture~\ref{conj:mt} be proved in the regime $\lambda>1$?
+This will require the use of more sophisticated rigid triangulations than the ``herringbone'' structures used in Section~\ref{sec:lowerB}. \item[(3)] The unweighted case $\lambda=1$ seems particularly challenging, as our results strongly suggest that it corresponds to a ``critical point.''
+Is the mixing time polynomial in this case? \item[(4)] In the ``super-critical'' regime $\lambda>1$, the model appears to exhibit various ``phases'' according to the direction of alignment of the edges.
+It would be interesting to describe these phases and their contributions to the equilibrium distribution. \end{longlist}